The Science Behind Why People Follow the Crowd

 Cialdini has used the principle of social proof to prevent environmental theft.
 Consider the case of Arizona’s Petrified Forest National Park.
-Visitors would arrive to the park and learn of past thievery from prominent signs: “Your heritage is being vandalized every day by theft losses of petrified wood of 14 tons a year, mostly a small piece at a time.”
+Visitors would arrive at the park and learn of past thievery from prominent signs: “Your heritage is being vandalized every day by theft losses of petrified wood of 14 tons a year, mostly a small piece at a time.”

 In one experiment, Cialdini removed the sign from a specific path in the park to measure any differences it might make.
 The path with no sign had one-third less theft than the path with the sign.
 Visitors interpreted the sign’s message as permission.
 Put differently, visitors thought it was “normal” to take small pieces of wood, because so much was stolen every year.

 Researchers have also used the principle of social proof to help people overcome their fears.
 In one study, Albert Bandura and his colleagues worked with a group of young children frightened of dogs.
-The children watched a four-year-old boy happily play with a dog for twenty minutes a day for four days.
+The children watched a four-year-old boy happily play with a dog for 20 minutes a day for four days.
 After the four day period, 67 percent of the children who watched the boy play with the dog were willing to enter a playpen with a dog.
 When the researchers conducted a follow-up study one month later, they found the same children were willing to play with a dog.
 Watching a little boy have fun with a dog reduced fear in children.
 They used the behavior of a boy playing with a dog as a model to change their own behavior.